Nurse Average Salary in Germany in 2023 – The Complete Information

 You can only attend nursing if you have previously completed an internship of several weeks in this field.
 For example in a retirement home or in a hospital.

-You have to apply for the training you would for a job.
+You need to submit an application for the training as you would for a job.

 Nursing in Germany lasts 3 years if you have not completed a comparable school before (e.g. midwife).
 In this case, the nursing school would be 2 years (if acceptable).